Roman Republic: Manipular legion

-Legion after the reforms of Gaius Marius

-In a process known as the Marian reforms, Roman consul Gaius Marius carried out a programme of reform of the Roman military.
+Late Republican legions

+The organisation of the legions evolved throughout the Republican period.
 In 107, all citizens, regardless of their wealth or social class, were made eligible for entry into the Roman army.
-This move formalised and concluded a gradual process that had been growing for centuries, of removing property requirements for military service.
-The distinction among the three heavy infantry classes, which had already become blurred, had collapsed into a single class of heavy legionary infantry.
+The distinction among the three heavy infantry classes, which had already blurred, had collapsed into a single class of heavy legionary infantry.
 The heavy infantry legionaries were drawn from citizen stock, while non-citizens came to dominate the ranks of the light infantry.
 The army's higher-level officers and commanders were still drawn exclusively from the Roman aristocracy.
 Unlike earlier in the Republic, legionaries were no longer fighting on a seasonal basis to protect their land.
-Instead, they received standard pay, and were employed by the state on a fixed-term basis.
+Instead, they received standard pay and were employed by the state on a fixed-term basis.
 As a consequence, military duty began to appeal most to the poorest sections of society, to whom a salaried pay was attractive.
-A destabilising consequence of this development was that the proletariat "acquired a stronger and more elevated position" within the state.

 The legions of the late Republic were almost entirely heavy infantry.
 The main legionary sub-unit was a cohort of approximately 480 infantrymen, further divided into six centuries of 80 men each.
-Each century comprised 10 "tent groups" of 8 men.
-Cavalry were used as scouts and dispatch riders, rather than as battlefield forces.
+Each century comprised 10 "tent groups" of eight men.
+Cavalry were used as scouts and dispatch riders rather than as battlefield forces.
 Legions also contained a dedicated group of artillery crew of perhaps 60 men.
 Each legion was normally partnered with an approximately equal number of allied (non-Roman) troops.

 The army's most obvious deficiency lay in its shortage of cavalry, especially heavy cavalry.
-Particularly in the East, Rome's slow-moving infantry legions were often confronted by fast-moving cavalry-troops, and found themselves at a tactical disadvantage.
+Particularly in the East, Rome's slow-moving infantry legions were often confronted by fast-moving cavalry troops and found themselves at a tactical disadvantage.

-Following Rome's subjugation of the Mediterranean, its navy declined in size although it would undergo short-term upgrading and revitalisation in the late Republic to meet several new demands.
+After Rome's subjugation of the Mediterranean, its navy declined in size, although it underwent short-term upgrading and revitalisation in the late Republic to meet several new demands.
 Julius Caesar assembled a fleet to cross the English Channel and invade Britannia.
 Pompey raised a fleet to deal with the Cilician pirates who threatened Rome's Mediterranean trading routes.
-During the civil war that followed, as many as a thousand ships were either constructed or pressed into service from Greek cities.
+During the civil war that followed, as many as 1,000 ships were either constructed or pressed into service from Greek cities.